 Solar Homes Simply Make More Cents 😉

-The basics of a solar home are typically having a rooftop system installed to capture the heat from the sun and turn it into electricity.
+Solar homes typically have a rooftop system installed to capture the heat from the sun and turn it into electricity.

-It is possible that your home can produce so much energy, it can power solely on the sun alone.
+It is possible that solar homes can produce so much energy, it can power solely on the sun alone.

 🕵️♀️ How Does Solar Energy Work?

-So you may be wondering, how does solar energy actually work when powering a home?
+So you may be wondering, how do solar powered homes work?

 While sunlight shines on your roof it hits the solar panels with what is called photons.

-These panels change those photons into what is called electrons giving off a direct current of electricity.
+These solar homes panels change those photons into what is called electrons giving off a direct current of electricity.

 The electrons that come out of the panel changes into “DC” power that transforms into “AC” power.